Remote Patient Monitoring Systems and The Future of Medicine

 Before we discuss the different types of patient monitoring systems, it will be useful to define what a patient monitoring system is.

-When we say patient monitoring system, we mean any set of technology and/or processes used to by healthcare providers to monitor key biological indicators.
+When we say patient monitoring system, we mean any technology and/or processes healthcare providers use to monitor key biological indicators.

-An electrocardiography (“ECG”) machine that enables physicians to monitor the vital signs of the heart is an example of a patient monitoring system.
+An electrocardiography (“ECG”) machine that enables physicians to monitor the heart's vital signs is an example of a patient monitoring system.

-With this definition in mind, we can turn our attention to the different forms of patient monitoring systems available.
+With this definition in mind, we can examine the different forms of patient monitoring systems available.

-Though there are many types of patient monitoring systems (e.g., wireless, portable, real-time, continuous, etc.) they are typically sorted into two broad categories: bedside patient monitoring systems and remote patient monitoring systems.
+Though many types of patient monitoring systems (e.g., wireless, portable, real-time, continuous, etc.) are typically sorted into two broad categories: bedside patient monitoring systems and remote patient monitoring systems.

 Bedside Patient Monitoring Systems

-Bedside patient monitoring systems (sometimes referred to as “hospital patient monitoring systems”) are the systems used to monitor patients within the walls of the hospital or doctor’s office.
+Bedside patient monitoring systems (sometimes referred to as “hospital patient monitoring systems”) are used to monitor patients within the walls of a hospital or doctor’s office.

-The collection of chords, sensors, and screens that surround a patient’s bed within the hospital characterizes the typical bedside patient monitoring system.
+The typical bedside patient monitoring system consists of chords, sensors, and screens surrounding a patient’s bed within the hospital.

 Technology like the ECG machine mentioned earlier is a familiar example of a bedside patient monitoring system.